ndlevinzon/cryoDL/docs/api_reference.rst

 API Reference
 =============

-This section provides detailed API documentation for the cryoDL package, automatically generated from the source code.
+This section provides detailed API documentation for the cryoDL package.

 Core Modules
 ------------